beasabreu/beasabreu/README.md

 ## Hi! 🐶
 So you bumped into my page, huh!
 Hello there.
 #### About me
-- Information systems student at USP.
+- Information systems student at USP
-- Coolest vegan from my street (I'm the only one).
+- Coolest vegan from my street (I'm the only one 🤓)
-- Pole dance enthusiast (but I'm a beginner)
+- Pole dance enthusiast (actually a beginner)

 #### What I'm doing
 - I work at [Gympass](https://www.gympass.com) as a backend engineer.